-Denise Cooney is a talented and resourceful lawyer who works with her clients to develop practical solutions to their legal problems.
-Denise has particular skills in identifying and resolving complex legal issues.
+Denise is a talented and resourceful lawyer who enjoys working with her clients to develop practical solutions to their legal problems.
+She has particular skills in solving complex legal and factual problems, and in viewing matters from her clients' perspective.

-Denise joined Paliare Roland as an associate in 2014.
-Prior to that, Denise clerked for the Justices of the Court of Appeal for Ontario.
+Prior to joining Paliare Roland as an associate, Denise clerked for the Justices of the Court of Appeal for Ontario.
 There, she assisted on leading cases across a broad spectrum, including administrative, civil, family and criminal law.
-Denise began her career at Paliare Roland as a summer student, and then as an articling student.
-Denise graduated with honours from the University of Toronto Faculty of Law.
-She received several academic prizes and was a member of the winning Wilson moot team.
+She graduated with honours from the University of Toronto Faculty of Law.

 - University of Toronto, J.D.
 2012